Photo Credit : Flickr

 - Chowara Beach:

-This fishing hamlet near to Kovalam has many picturesque spots.
+This fishing hamlet near Kovalam has many picturesque spots.
 The Chowara Ayyappa Temple atop a hill overlooks the beach and offers an amazing view of the beach below.
 Chowara is also home to the ancient Analothbhava Matha Church.
 The Azhimalathara Beach here is identified as the only place where the sea recedes from the coast and does not eat into the beach during the monsoon.

 - Smrithi, The Fusion of Dance and Music, Rajeev Gandhi Centre, Venganoor